Step by step guide

 The OpenVidu Meet Web Component is the best option if you want to integrate the OpenVidu Meet UI along your own custom UI.
 OpenVidu Meet will simply become another component of your UI, blending seamlessly with your application's design and logic.

-tag to load the OpenVidu Meet Web Component definition from your OpenVidu deployment.
-Then, you can use the <openvidu-meet>
+Include a <script> tag to load the OpenVidu Meet Web Component definition from your OpenVidu deployment.
+Then, you can use the <openvidu-meet> custom element in your HTML, setting the room-url attribute.

 Info